yahi99/corporate-website/_posts/2020-08-04-docker-tip-inspect-and-grep.md

 ---
 layout: post
 title: "Docker tip : inspect and grep"
 author: "Full"
+lang: en
+ref: inspectgrepdocker_1243
-categories: [ docker ]
+categories: [docker]
 description: "This isn’t so much a docker tip, as it is a jq tip.
 If you haven’t heard of jq, it is a great tool for parsing JSON from the command line.
 This also makes it a great tool to see what is happening in a container instead of having to use the –format specifier which I can never remember how to use exactly:"
 image: "https://sergio.afanou.com/assets/images/image-midres-15.jpg"
 ---

 <h3>Docker inspect and grep</h3>